RelevanceAI/relevanceai/docsrc/manual_source/guides/quickstart_guide.rst

 Most clustering algorithms require you choose the number clusters you wish to find.
 This can be tricky if you don’t know what the expect.
-Usually a 20 or 30 clusters is a good starting point.
-If this does not feel appropriate, Relevance AI has other methods to help you determine the number of clusters that is right for you.
-To discover more about these methods, `read here <https://relevanceai.readthedocs.io/en/latest/relevanceai.cluster_report.html>`__
+Luckily, RelevanceAI uses a clustering algorithm called community detection that does not require the number of clusters to be set.
+Instead, the algorithm will decide how many is right for you.
+To discover more about other clustering methods, `read here <https://relevanceai.readthedocs.io/en/latest/relevanceai.cluster_report.html>`__

 .. code:: ipython3

-    from sklearn.cluster import KMeans

-    n_clusters = 20
-    n_init = 100
-    max_iter = 3000

-    model = KMeans(n_clusters=n_clusters, n_init=n_init, max_iter=max_iter)
+    model = "community_detection"

-    alias = f"kmeans-{n_clusters}"
+    alias = "my_clustering"

     dataset.cluster(model=model, alias=alias, vector_fields=vector_fields)